ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

 *every* timestep were tracked by the model structure, the computational load would of course be extremely high (and thus equivalent to an individual-based approach).
-A signature feature of the ED model is the system by which ‘functionally equivalent’ patches and cohorts are fused into single model entities to save memory and computational time.
+A signature feature of the ED model is the system by which `functionally equivalent` patches and cohorts are fused into single model entities to save memory and computational time.

-[1]_ This functionality requires that criteria are established for the meaning of `functional equivalence’, which are by necessity slightly subjective, as they represent ways of abstracting reality into a more tractable mathematical representation.
+[1]_ This functionality requires that criteria are established for the meaning of `functional equivalence`, which are by necessity slightly subjective, as they represent ways of abstracting reality into a more tractable mathematical representation.
 As an example of this, for height-structured cohorts, we calculate the relativized differences in